-The most crucial step after completing the writing task is to read the piece from the reader’s eyes.
+After completing the writing task, the most crucial step is to read the piece from the reader’s eyes.
 Put yourself in your reader’s shoes and see if the document would make sense to a layperson.

 Switching a job or entering a professional field for the first time is tough.